Skip to main content

 A list of the presenters for the webinar in question.

-A description of your company alongside your company logo.
+A description of your company and your company logo.

-1. Scroll down in the left-hand sidebar until you see the three blocks labeled ‘About this event’, ‘Presented by’ and ‘Organization highlight'
+1. Scroll down in the left-hand sidebar until you see the block that contains the element you want to toggle

-2. Toggle the checkboxes to make the sections visible or invisible
+2. Toggle the checkboxes to make the elements visible or invisible

 3. Make sure to click ‘Save changes’ on the top right

-The ‘About this event’ section can be edited in the registration page editor.
+The ‘About’ section can be edited in the registration page editor.
 Follow these steps to edit it:

 1. Make sure the box next to ‘Show event description’ is checked

-2. Scroll down to ‘About this event’ on the preview of the registration page
+2. Scroll down to ‘About’ on the preview of the registration page

 3. Write your text in the textbox and use the formatting options where desired